 with Mira O’Brien (BDR Founding Director) in collaboration with the Museum für Naturkunde Berlin (Natural History Museum)

 Imagine you are seeing a scaly Pangolin or an iridescent Morpho didius butterfly for the first time.
 Is the timid Pangolin a pinecone come to life?
 Is the shimmering butterfly more than a mirage?
-It is this sense of wonder at the natural world that we will seek to reconnect with through the act of drawing.
+It is this sense of wonder at the natural world that we will seek to reconnect with through the act of drawing and painting.

 Location: Museum für Naturkunde Berlin, Invalidenstr.
 43 · 10115 Berlin